Ayanleaideed/credit-card-fraud-detection-machine-learning/README.md

 Random Forest was one of the strongest models, so I tuned it using `RandomizedSearchCV`.

-RandomizedSearchCV was used instead of GridSearchCV because the dataset is large, and an exhaustive grid search would be computationally expensive.
+I used `RandomizedSearchCV` instead of `GridSearchCV` because the dataset is large, and testing every possible parameter combination would take much longer.

 The tuned Random Forest achieved: